A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: A Finitely Convergent Cutting-plane Decomposition Algorithm for Solving (JMICP)

-\begin{theorem} Suppose Assumptions~\ref{ass:complete-recourse}, \ref{ass:differentiable} and \ref{ass:no-error} hold.
-The decomposition cutting-plane algorithm (Algorithm~\ref{alg:decomp-cutting-plane}) returns an optimal solution to \eqref{opt:micp-xy} in a finite number of iterations. \end{theorem} \begin{proof} We first show that the parametric cut generated for the first-stage problem at every iteration is valid.
-It suffices to show that for any feasible solution $[x,y]$ of \eqref{opt:micp-xy}, the following inequality holds: \beq g_0(x,y) \ge a^m x +b^m \quad \forall m, \eeq where $\eta\ge a^mx+b^m$ is the Bender's cut generated at the main iteration $m$.
-Recall that when the generalized parametric cutting-plane algorithm is applied to solve the second-stage problem \eqref{opt:y-micp}, it generates a master problem, and updates the master problem at every iteration by adding convexification cuts.
-By Theorem~\ref{thm:convg-gen-param-cut-plane}, the convexification cuts added to the master problem are valid for the set $\mtc{S}=\{[x,y,\eta]:\;g_0(x,y)\le\eta, \;g_i(x,y)\le 0\;\forall i\in\mtc{I},\;y\in\mY\}$.
-It implies that the linear program obtained upon termination of Algorithm~\ref{alg:param-micp} has the form
+\begin{theorem} Suppose Assumptions~\ref{ass:non-empty relative interior} and \ref{ass:no-error} hold.
+The decomposition cutting-plane algorithm (Algorithm~\ref{alg:decomp-cutting-plane}) terminates in a finite number of iterations.
+When it terminates, it either returns an optimal solution to \eqref{opt:micp-xy} or detects infeasibility. \end{theorem} \begin{proof} We first show that the parametric cut generated for the first-stage problem at every iteration is valid.
+It suffices to show that for any feasible solution $[x,y]$ of \eqref{opt:micp-xy}, the following inequality holds: \beq h^\top y \ge {a^m}^\top x +b^m \quad \forall m, \eeq where the coefficients $a^m$ and $b^m$ are from the Benders' inequality $\eta\ge {a^m}^\top x+b^m$ in the master problem \eqref{opt:xy-master} for solving \eqref{opt:micp-xy}.
+The Benders' inequality is in the form \eqref{eqn:bender-cut}.
+Recall that when the generalized parametric cutting-plane algorithm (Algorithm~\ref{alg:param-micp}) is applied to solve the second-stage problem \eqref{opt:y-micp}, it repeatedly solves a master problem \eqref{opt:master-x-y}, and it adds convexification cuts to update the master problem at every iteration.
+By Theorem~\ref{thm:convg-gen-param-cut-plane}, the convexification cuts added to the master problem are valid for the set $\mtc{S}$.
+It implies that the linear program obtained upon termination of Algorithm~\ref{alg:param-micp} has the form \beq \min h^\top y \quad \text{s.t. } T x^m + W y = q,\; C^m x^m + D^m y \le F^m, \eeq where $C^m$, $D^m$, $F^m$ are some coefficient matrices as in \eqref{opt:y-lp}.
+Then it follows that the Benders' cut $\eta\ge {a^m}^\top x+b^m$ generated from the linear program should be valid for the set $\{(x,y,\eta):\;h^\top y\le\eta, \; T x + W y = q, \;g_i(x,y)\le 0\;\forall i\in\mtc{I},\;y\in\mY\}$.
+We also note that the feasibility cut $u^{k\top}x+v^k\ge0$ of the form \eqref{eqn:feasb-cut} only cuts off first-stage solutions that lead to infeasible second-stage problems and are valid for other solutions.